Nishu219/RustyKnight/README.md

 - **Mobility Evaluation:** Rewards pieces (knights, bishops, rooks, and queens) based on the number of legal moves available to them.
 ---

+### 7.Pawn Evaluation
+Analyzes pawn structure to detect weaknesses and strengths:
+- **Doubled Pawns:** Penalized by -20 per extra pawn on the same file.
+- **Isolated Pawns:** Penalized by -15 if there are no adjacent pawns on neighboring files.
+- **Connected Pawns:** Bonus of +3 for pawns supporting each other diagonally.
+- **Passed Pawns:** Bonuses increase with rank advancement:
+   Ranks 2–6: +5 to +80 (based on proximity to promotion)
+- **Pawn Chains:** Additional +5 bonus for pawns protected from behind by another pawn.
 ## Search Methods

 RustyKnight implements several search algorithms and pruning techniques: